 What Makes Berlin Law Firm Different When It Comes to Mediation?

 - Prior to the date of mediation, we will prepare an effective and persuasive settlement demand letter, including a detailed outline of the facts of the case, a summary of the medical condition of the injured worker, and lay out the Employer/Insurer’s future financial exposure.

 - Because our demands are supported by the facts, they are taken seriously by counsel for the Employer/Insurer, resulting in higher settlement offers.

 - We review every settlement demand with our clients and carefully explain what goes into our analysis before the demand is sent to defense counsel.
 That way, there are no surprises at the mediation.

 - We believe in giving each and every client a realistic expectation of the value of their case.

-- Stephen Berlin spent 17 years working for a prominent workers’ compensation carrier and fully understands how carrier’s value claims and what facts are important in their evaluation of your case.
+- Managing Attorney, Stephen Berlin, has 17 years of experience working for a prominent workers’ compensation carrier and fully understands how carriers value claims and what facts are important in their evaluation of your case.